 I think that a proper sale deed is executed in your case and appropriate stamp duty is also paid at the time of transfer of property.
-According to section 5 of the Transfer of Property Act, it is not mandatory that only owner can transfer his property.
+According to section 5 of the Transfer of Property Act, it is not mandatory that only the owner can transfer his property.

 Any person can transfer if he is authorized by the owner of the property for such transfer.
-PoA is a legal instrument of authorization to act on behalf of principal (maker of POA).
+PoA is a legal instrument of authorization to act on behalf of the principal (maker of POA).

 There must be a registered sale deed because sale deed is the only valid instrument thereby title of the property is to be transferred.
 In Suraj Lamp & Industries Pvt.
 Ltd. Vs. State of Haryana (AIR 2011 SC); it is held by the Supreme court of India that transfer of property by executing general power of attorney GPoA (instead of sale deed) in favour of purchaser is invalid.
 Supreme Court said that:

-But you have better right in the property than the seller because you are a bona fide purchaser, conducted proper examination regarding genuineness of document etc. and there was no mala fide intention behind the execution of sale deed.
-If POA was registered it shall support your right in more affirmative way because a Court is bound to presume genuineness of POA if it is registered.
+But you have the better right in the property than the seller because you are a bona fide purchaser, conducted proper examination regarding the genuineness of document etc. and there was no mala fide intention behind the execution of sale deed.
+If POA was registered it shall support your right in a more affirmative way because a Court is bound to presume the genuineness of POA if it is registered.